jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 ### Rsync

-You may decide that yours is a small operation and so you prefer to develop, test and perform version control all on your local development machine.
-Then you wish to transfer the files of your static site directly to the Linode production server without a remote version control service or an automated build and deploy tool.
-If this is the case, Rsync is a good tool for manually syncing your files with a remote server.
+You may decide that yours is a small operation and so you develop and test on your local machine as well as use a remote version control service such as GitHub to backup your local files.
+Then you wish to transfer the files of your static site directly to the Linode production server without an automated build and deploy tool.
+If this is the case, Rsync is a good tool for manually syncing your files with the production server.

 <p align="center">
   <img src="/images/sw_dev_rsync.jpg" alt="Deploy with Rsync" />
 </p>

 Rsync is described in the [Wikipedia](https://en.wikipedia.org/wiki/Rsync) as a tool for "transferring and synchronizing files across computer systems."
-Consider a static website, mysite, on our local development machine.
+Consider a static website, mysite, on a local development machine.
 It is in the home directory with the following folder structure:

 ```bash
 |__public